Faults in 3D: how to see them, how to pick them

 A fault picked on just one inline is a line.
 Pick the same fault on many inlines and you have a set of lines that together outline the 3D fault surface.
 The quality of a 3D fault interpretation depends on picking enough inlines to constrain the surface.
 For a simple planar fault, 4-6 inlines evenly spaced across the fault's extent are enough; for complex fault networks (intersecting faults, changing strike, branching), you need denser coverage.

 In production workflows the picks from individual inlines are triangulated into a fault plane, which is then used to constrain horizon picking (horizons stop at fault boundaries), reservoir volumetrics (fault blocks are the compartments), and flow modelling (faults can be sealing or conducting).
-The v1 picker here produces the polylines; connecting them into a 3D surface is a v2 feature.
+The 3D surface tab above does that joining for you, and the distinction it draws is the one that matters: your sticks are solid lines, the sheet lofted between them is translucent.
+One is what you measured and the other is what was assumed between your measurements.
+A surface built from three sticks across sixty inlines looks convincing from a distance and is mostly interpolation, which is easier to see once it is a shape you can orbit than it ever is on a section.

 References